 Enterprise Risk Management Framework

 WillScot Mobile Mini is dedicated to enterprise risk management practices encompassing all levels of our organization.
 Our framework allows us to constantly uncover and identify risks across the enterprise, see them clearly and manage them decisively.

 Our Enterprise Risk Management (ERM) framework follows the Institute of Internal Audit and COSO Integrated Framework recommendations.

 Board of Directors

-The Board of Directors has a key oversight role for ERM.
+The Board of Directors has a key oversight role for ERM and ESG during the quarterly meetings.

 Audit Committee of the Board of Directors

 The Audit Committee conducts semi-annual reviews of the framework with additional items added to the agenda as needed throughout the year.
 In the semi-annual reviews, the Audit Committee is apprised of the company’s most significant risks, management’s assessment of the risks and planned response to mitigate the risks.
 The Audit Committee updates the full Board as needed on key issues resulting from these reviews.

 The ERM Committee presents semi-annual updates to the Audit Committee.
 The ERM Committee is comprised of the Company’s Executive Officers and meets quarterly to review and discuss the Company’s most recent risks and risk mitigation plans.
 The VP of Enterprise Risk Management facilitates these meetings, and reports to the President/CFO.
 The ERM Committee assigns rankings to each risk resulting in a prioritized Risk Matrix, which is presented to the Audit Committee.

 Business Units & Functional Leaders

-Each year the VP of Enterprise Risk Management accumulates and categorizes the enterprise risks throughout the organization.
+Each year the VP of Enterprise Risk Management accumulates and categorizes the enterprise risks throughout the organization, which includes climate-related risks.
 Those included in the annual risk assessment include Directors on the Audit Committee, ERM Executive Committee members, divisional and functional leaders, and the Company’s external auditors.
 The identified risks are aggregated and fed into the framework.
 They are reviewed and ranked with the President/CFO and prepared for the ERM Committee.
 This process is updated each quarter as needed.

 |Board of Directors||